Doctors Called CPS On Indiana Parents For Using Cannabis Oil Treatment on Ailing Daughter

 She adds, “At the same time, for up to one-third of patients with epilepsy, seizures are not fully controlled by medication.
 For families of children with epilepsy that has been uncontrolled by medication, interest in alternative treatments is especially high.”

-Jaelah and Jade found such an alternative treatment by searching online, where they learned about cannabis oil — an extract from the cannabis plant, also known as CBD oil or “Charlotte’s Web.”
+Jaelah and Jade found such an alternative treatment by searching online, where they learned about cannabis oil — an extract from the cannabis plant — and purchased the substance from a Colorado-based company called CW Hemp.
 CBD is different than THC (tetrahydrocannabinol), which is also found in marijuana.

 The Jergers purchased the oil from a Colorado-based company in August 2017 and immediately began giving Jaelah drops of the substance twice a day.